ajmeyghani/toaster/README.md

 ## Why

-- 🦄 Very Simple
+- 🦄 Simple and elegant
-- ⚡ Lightweight, < 2kb gzipped CSS + JS
+- ⚡ Lightweight, 2kb gzipped CSS + JS
 - 😎 Modern
 - 📦 Zero Dependencies
 - 🔌 Compatible with all modern UI frameworks and libraries
 - 🎨 Easily customizable with themes and custom CSS

 ## Demo